oracle/terraform-provider-oci/website/docs/r/identity_customer_secret_key.html.markdown

 The following attributes are exported:

-* `display_name` - The displayName you assign to the secret key.
+* `display_name` - The display name you assign to the secret key.
 Does not have to be unique, and it's changeable.
 * `id` - The OCID of the secret key.
 * `inactive_state` - The detailed status of INACTIVE lifecycleState.
+* `key` - The secret key.
 * `state` - The secret key's current state.
 * `time_created` - Date and time the `CustomerSecretKey` object was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`
 * `time_expires` - Date and time when this password will expire, in the format defined by RFC3339.
 Null if it never expires.
 Example: `2016-08-25T21:10:29.600Z`